The Queenan Law Firm

 In any situation, you can also face injuries from simple work tasks like lifting or carrying, especially if you are not given the help or machinery you need to accomplish your work tasks safely.

-Suing for Work Injuries from Oil Drilling in Texas
+Suing for Work Injuries at Oil Rigs in Texas

 Injured workers are often entitled to file a lawsuit for their injuries under Texas law.
 In some cases, injured workers may be required to file through workers’ compensation as the “exclusive remedy” for injuries.
 However, there are multiple situations that would entitle you or your family to file a lawsuit for your workplace injuries from oil drilling.